ZarulHanifah/Rokubacteria/README.md

-# Rokubacteria
+# Rokubacteria (六)

 ### Introduction
+Rokubacteria is a bacterial phylum that is found in diverse environment such as:
+- Groundwater (Hug et al., 2015)
-Rokubacteria is a bacterial phylum that is prevalent in soil (Becraft et al., 2017; Crits-Cristoph et al., 2018)
+- Soil (Becraft et al., 2017; Crits-Cristoph et al., 2018)
+- Hydrothermal sediments (Zhou et al., 2020)

+It's hallmark metabolic activities include:
+- Secondary metabolite biosynthesis
+- Nitrite-dependent denitrification coupled to methanotrophy (check)

 ### Aim
 To better the understand the ecology and diversity of Rokubacteria, we attempt to apply metapangenomics and phylogenomics using publically-available metadata.